BenchRecon Data · Florida sentencing

 - Source: public Florida FDLE Criminal Justice Data Transparency (CJDT) Clerk-of-Court case data, grouped by county and FDLE statute-chapter grouping.
 Snapshot: 2026-06-21.
 Every figure is reproducible from a published script against the source data.

 - “Incarceration” defined: a charge counts as incarceration only when its sentence is a sentence to county jail or state prison.
-The rate is the share of charges with a recorded jail or prison sentence — a lower bound, because the source confinement field is blank on 56% of charges statewide and counties populate it inconsistently.
+The rate is the share of charges with a recorded jail or prison sentence, a lower bound, because the source confinement field is blank on 56% of charges statewide and counties populate it inconsistently.
 Cross-county comparison is therefore confounded by reporting completeness.

-- Median confinement: median maximum confinement term, in days, among charges that resulted in a jail or prison sentence; reported only where at least 10 such charges exist.
-Charge categories with fewer than 10 charges overall are omitted.
+- Confinement distribution: the median, mean, mode, and middle-50% range (25th–75th percentile) of the maximum confinement term, in days, among charges that resulted in a jail or prison sentence.
+The spread is shown because a single median is easily skewed; the distribution is what makes a comparable defensible.
+Reported only where at least 10 such charges exist; charge categories with fewer than 10 charges overall are omitted.

 - No judge dimension: the source data contains no judge identifier.
 Nothing here describes how any individual judge sentences.